Ignition Interlock Program

 - Three alcohol-related 24-hour Prohibitions (within 5 years);

 - A combination of any three of the following (within 5 years): Alcohol-related 24-hour prohibition, 3-day IRP or 7-day IRP.

-If you wish to seek a reconsideration of a referral to the Responsible Driver Program, see Reconsideration of a Referral to Remedial Programs.
+If you wish to seek a reconsideration of a referral to the Ignition Interlock Program, see Reconsideration of a Referral to Remedial Programs.